Deliverability 20 min read

 What good is the perfect email if it never reaches the inbox?
 Master the technical and strategic aspects of email deliverability.

 Email deliverability is the unsexy foundation of email marketing success.
-You can craft the most compelling copy, segment your list perfectly, and time your sends strategically—but none of it matters if your emails land in spam.
+You can craft the most compelling copy, segment your list perfectly, and time your sends strategically.
+None of it matters if your emails land in spam.

 Email deliverability refers to your ability to land emails in your recipients' primary inbox rather than spam, promotions, or having them blocked entirely.
 It's determined by a complex interplay of factors: